XPMUser/XPMUser.github.io/README.md

 - 1.24.0 | A whole lot of stuff added in!

   This version introduced a new tile-based Lamplight town, and a LOT of new menu designs added in.
+There's a problem going from Barnacle Cove to Lamplight Town without actually using the map.
   Pretty safe to say a LOT happened between 1.20.1, and this version.

 - 1.25.3 | Big Hex now exists!
 Coming Soon!